 You can use this software to capture open windows, take screenshots in a rectangle, free area or the entire screen in Windows 10.
 The screenshots can be stored underneath.
 Image file format (in PNG, JPEG and GIF formats) or HTML file.
 This utility also allows users to perform some simple photo editing operations using various image editing tools such as crayons, eraser tools and highlighters.

 If you’ve ever thought of cutting a photo on your Windows 10 PC, Laptop or tablet screen and sharing it with others and sharing it with others or uploading it to the media.
-You can learn 5 ways to open Snipping Tool Windows 10 to take screenshots below.
+You can learn the 5 ways to open Snipping Tool on Windows 10 to take screenshots below.

-How To Open Snipping Tool Windows 10
+How to Open Snipping Tool Windows 10

 Using the Search Box